slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On humanness and irrationality

 *'If a man gets lost in the mountains, hundreds will search and often two or three searchers are killed.
 But the next time somebody gets lost, just as many volunteers turn out.
 Poor arithmetic, but very human.
 It runs through all our folklore, all human religions, all our literature—a racial conviction that when one human needs rescue, others should not count the price.
 Weakness?
-It might be the unique strength that wins us a Galaxy.' -- Starship Troopers by Robert Heinlein*
+It might be the unique strength that wins us a Galaxy.' -- Robert Heinlein on Starship Troopers*

+Most people approach each and every year in the exact same way while (somehow) expecting drastically different results.

 > *'If there is one thing you can count on, it's human greed.
 And I'm not pretending I'm above it myself.'*

-> *'Most people approach each and every year in the exact same way while (somehow) expecting drastically different results.'*

 > *'The problem with people who have no vices is that generally you can be pretty sure they're going to have some pretty annoying virtues.' -- Elizabeth Taylor*

 > *'I am lonely, yet not everybody will do.
 I don't know why, some people fill the gaps and others emphasize my loneliness.
 In reality those who satisfy me are those who simply allow me to live with my «idea of them».' --  Anaïs Nin*

 > *'I always worried someone would notice me, and then when no one did, I felt lonely.' -- Curtis Sittenfeld*

+> *'“Everybody has a secret world inside of them.
+I mean everybody.
+All of the people in the whole world, I mean everybody — no matter how dull and boring they are on the outside.
+Inside them they've all got unimaginable, magnificent, wonderful, stupid, amazing worlds...
+Not just one world.
+Hundreds of them.
+Thousands, maybe.”' --  Neil Gaiman*

 <!--
 - we can define entropy as a measure of the disorder of the universe.
 Disorder is not a mistake; it's our default.
 Order is always artificial and temporary.